 Our station is located a short 1.5 hours drive from Longreach, the heart of outback Queensland and home to The Australian Stockman’s Hall of Fame and the Qantas Founders Museum.

-Nearby is Barcaldine, location the famous Tree of Knowledge, site of the 1891 Shearer's Strike, where legend has it that the Australian Labor Party was formed.
+Nearby is Barcaldine (a 45 minute drive), location of the famous Tree of Knowledge, site of the 1891 Shearer's Strike, where legend has it that the Australian Labor Party was formed.

 Winton, to our north west, is the Dinosaur Capital of Australia.

-If you will be flying up, it's easiest to land in Barcaldine or Longreach and we will happily collect you from the airport and transport you to the station.
+If you will be flying up, it's easiest to land in Longreach.
+Hire cars are readily available at Longreach airport.
 For those visiting in private aircraft, our Airstrip Co-ordinates S 23 07.470 E 145 23.606, 1000m strip East West 600m North South, Oz Runway code: OZSHE.

 Frequently Asked Questions